EPCompSci/ios-portfolio-Underdoneboar4/README.md

 ### Brightside
 [Brightside](https://github.com/VarunSaini02/Brightside)
 This app was made with the intent to fulfill a class tradition.
 A few minutes before class ended, we would play a song that would end as the bell rang, as a way to be able to reach a proper stopping point.
 Last year, it was done manually.
-This app does it automatically, using notifications.
-The user can either add
+This app does it automatically, using notifications and a song cut into bits that can fit in a notification. playing one after the other.
+The user can do things like set the song to play at a certain time (including a hard-coded end of class) or right away

 ### Metronome
 [Metronome](https://github.com/Underdoneboar4/Metronome)
 Metronome was made mostly for fun.
-It can detect BPM from someone tapping, play a gif and sound based on a selected BPM, and functions well, aside from higher BPM's making it so that playing the sound every beat doesn't work
+It can detect BPM from someone tapping, play a gif and sound based on a selected BPM, and functions well, aside from higher BPM's making it so that playing the sound every beat doesn't work because of the sound's length

 ### Rush Hour
 [Rush Hour](https://github.com/VarunSaini02/Rush-Hour)